Immigration Consequences of Criminal Convictions

 It is important that the non-us citizen be represented by a lawyer, or as some refer to as, a Deportation Lawyer, Criminal Immigration Attorney or Criminal Deportation Lawyer.
 The law doesn’t recognize a legal specialty in Immigration Law.
 Thus, it is important that the non-US citizen be represented by a lawyer or attorney who is experienced in immigration and criminal law matters.

 Criminal immigration can have devastating consequences if not handled properly.
-The Chicago criminal defense attorneys at Legal Defenders understand the immigration consequences that a criminal case can have and understand the rules and procedures of the Department of Homeland Security (Immigration).
-To discuss your particular Illinois criminal case and any potential immigration consequences of a criminal record, call the experienced Chicago criminal defense attorneys at Legal Defenders.
+The Chicago criminal defense attorneys at John D. Ioakimidis understand the immigration consequences that a criminal case can have and understand the rules and procedures of the Department of Homeland Security (Immigration).
+To discuss your particular Illinois criminal case and any potential immigration consequences of a criminal record, call the experienced Chicago criminal defense attorneys at John D. Ioakimidis.

 Under United States law, when you are questioned by immigration agents or U.S. Immigration and Customs Enforcement (ICE) agents or other police or law enforcement officers, you do not have to answer the following questions: